andrewbayly/andrewbayly.github.io/_posts/2026-04-21-even-vertex.md

 ## Discussion

 Having found these non-MLD companions, I naturally asked: are there any more?
 To answer this question, I generalized the process of developing the substitution rules, and performed a computational search to find other solutions.
 I found either that the symmetry collapses, or if it doesn't collapse then the solution is MLD with either the original tiling or its companion.
-This suggests that this one parity-bit is all that is hidden in the original tiling.
+This suggests that this one parity-bit is all that is hidden in the original tiling[6].

 ## Conclusion